Mani Matter

 Mani Matter (4 August 1936 in Herzogenbuchsee – 24 November 1972 in Kilchberg, Zurich, officially Hans-Peter Matter) was a popular Swiss singer-songwriter.

 Biography

 Mani Matter was born on 4 August 1936 in Herzogenbuchsee, Canton of Bern.
-His father, Erwin Matter, was an advocate, his mother, the Dutch woman Wilhelmina Matter-de Haan, was a secretary.
+His father, Erwin Matter, was a lawyer, his mother, the Dutch woman Wilhelmina Matter-de Haan, was a secretary.
 He had a two years older sister, Helen Matter.

 Growing up in Bern, he started to perform his own chansons in contemporary Bernese German at local venues and on the radio; he accompanied himself on the guitar.

 He was an active Boy Scout in the Pfadicorps Patria in Bern and he performed his first own songs during Boy Scout evenings.

 He also performed together with the Berner Troubadours (Bernese troubadours).
 He was killed in a car accident on his way to a concert and is buried in the Bremgartenfriedhof in Bern.
 Mani Matter's literary estate is archived in the Swiss Literary Archives in Bern.